 Tauranga is no longer a small coastal town.
 The number of people living in Tauranga has doubled in the last 30 years.
 We are still growing with another 45,000+ people expected over the next 30 years.
-Council and its partners want to support the creation of great places to live, work, play and learn.

-Last Reviewed: 19/09/2019
+Last Reviewed: 06/12/2019